mzarejko/streetLanesDetector/README.md

 ## Goal

-Small script for detecting street lanes one videos by OpenCV
+Small script for detecting street lanes on videos by OpenCV

 # Tasks: